murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/SRD/Encuentro Espías/Spy Info/Keiko Kuruoshi.md

 >
 >**On a 3-**, hold 1 Prep.
 >
->When you are presented with an obstacle, problem or person in your way during the session, you can explain how you have prepared for this exact scenario and spend 1 Prep.
+>When **you are presented with an obstacle, problem or person in your way during the session**, you can explain how you have prepared for this exact scenario and spend 1 Prep.
 Then tell everyone how you deal with the obstacle and carry on.